 ALSO READ: Realme X2 Pro Review

-- For file transfer, first of all, tap on the Fast Share icon.
+- For file transfer, first of all, tap on the Nearby Share icon.
 It is still a blue colored icon but the design has been slightly tweaked, which is apparent in the above screenshots.

 On a side note, you can also assign Preferred Visibility status to frequent senders.
 This can be controlled from the Android wheel menu at the top-right corner.
-Such contacts will see you nearby even if you’re not Fast Share at the moment.
+Such contacts will see you nearby even if you’re not Nearby Share at the moment.

 4. The sending and receiving process is fairly similar to file sharing via Bluetooth.
 The sender will select the contact with whom he/she wants to share and the other device will get a notification.
 Upon acceptance, the transfer will begin.
 You can view the progress right from an overlay at the bottom.

-From the looks of it, Fast Share seems a minimal approach to file sharing on the Android ecosystem.
+From the looks of it, Nearby Share seems a minimal approach to file sharing on the Android ecosystem.
 Plus it doesn’t seem to be tied to Pixel phones as it’s based on Google Play services.
 For example, in the above image, we can see a Chromebook, a smartwatch and even an iPhone in the list of dummy devices.
 Ergo, it is likely to function across the board and seems quite a handy feature to have, at least on paper.

 Fingers crossed!
 Let’s see how it turns out in reality.